Copilot

 Required

 If you’re not on M365 E5: Standalone purchase remains available.
 If you’re considering upgrading to E5 primarily for Security Copilot, do the maths first: calculate whether the SCU value justifies the E5 premium over your current licensing.
-For full details, see Microsoft’s Security Copilot E5 documentation.
+Note that E5 currently costs $57/user/month, increasing to $60/user/month from 1 July 2026.
+For full details on the E5 inclusion, see Microsoft’s Security Copilot E5 documentation.

 4. Licensing Requirements